Medicare Part B Penalties and SEPs

 Medicare Part B penalties and SEPs with job-based plans

-Large employer plans (20+ employees) are typically creditable for delaying Part B. If your employer has fewer than 20 employees, Medicare is often primary—so you usually should take Part A and Part B at 65 to avoid claim denials and penalties.
-When unsure, confirm with HR in writing.
+Large employer plans (often 20+ employees) are typically the scenario where delaying Part B is most commonly allowed without penalties.
+If your employer has fewer than 20 employees, Medicare is often primary—so delaying Part B can lead to claim denials and later penalties.

 Key timelines, forms, and documentation

-Using the Part B SEP without delays or denials
+Using the Part B SEP without delays

-- CMS-40B: Application for Enrollment in Medicare Part B.
+- CMS-40B: Application for Enrollment in Medicare Part B

 Realistic examples by situation